Hoverbear/seng-271-group-project/README.md

 seng-271-group-project
 ======================

-A group project for SENG 271 at UVic
+A group project for SENG 271 (Spring 2013) at UVic.